Biagio Brugi

 Biagio Brugi (1855 – 1934) was an Italian jurist.
 He taught Roman law at Catania (1882), Padua (1885) and Pisa (1918–30).
 He was a student of Filippo Serafini.

 His works underline the relevance of Roman law for contemporary jurisprudence.
 His influential 1891 textbook Introduzione enciclopedica alle scienze giuridiche e sociali nel sistema della giurisprudenza emphasised the importance of research in the political and social sciences for the study of law.

 Brugi was a member of the Accademia dei Lincei, the Istituto Veneto and of several foreign academies, as well as government commissions.
-1928 he was made a senator for life.
+In 1928 he was made a senator for life.